XSLT

 -0.5 (wildcard)

-The most specific match wins — similar to CSS specificity.
+The most specific pattern match wins.

 #Explicit Priority